Boom & Bust cycles, the New Deal, and the crisis of 2008

 The roaring 1920's

-During World War I, US federal spending did grow three times larger than tax collections.
+During World War I, US federal spending grew three times larger than tax collections.
 When the government cut back spending to balance the budget in 1920, a severe recession resulted.
 However, the war economy had invested heavily in the manufacturing sector, and the next decade did see an explosion of productivity.
 The 1920's saw a return to a laissez-faire market economy; the top tax rate was lowered to 25 percent and the stock market began its spectacular rise.

-laissez-faire is a term used to describe a policy of allowing events
+laissez-faire is a term used to describe a policy of allowing events to take their

-French phrase meaning Let do ('allow to do').
-Generally it means an
+Let do ('allow to do').
+Generally it means an aversion to any infringement of the

-aversion to any infringement of the right to buy and sell ( today also
+right to buy and sell ( today also called 'market fundamentalism' )

 Deregulation in the 1920's allowed for heavy concentration of large corporations.
-About 1,200 mergers swallowed up more than 6,000 previously independent companies;
+About 1,200 mergers swallowed up more than 6,000 previously independent companies; by 1929, only

-by 1929, only 200 corporations controlled over half of all American industry.
+200 corporations controlled over half of all American industry.

 The Depression of the 1930's

 The booming economy led in 1929 to a backlog of business inventories which was three times larger than the year before.
 As a result a recession began in August 1929, two months before the stock market crash.
-During this two month period, production declined at an annual rate of 20 percent.
-This decline resulted in the stock market crash which began October 24, followed by Black Tuesday on October 29.
-Losses for the month amounted to $16 billion, an astronomical sum in those days.
+During this two month period, production declined at an annual rate of

-1932 and the next year were the worst years of the Great Depression.
+1932 and 1933 were the worst years of the Great Depression.
 Industrial stocks lost 80 percent of their value since 1930.
 10,000 banks failed , or 40 percent of the 1929 total.
 GNP fell 31 percent since 1929 and over 13 million Americans lost their jobs between 1929 and 1932.
 In 1933 unemployment did rise to 24.9 percent.

 The desperation of many people and especially veterans from WW I resulted in spectacular events, the most dramatic the so-called Bonus marches in 1932.